One-Step is Enough: Sparse Autoencoders for Text-to-Image Diffusion Models: Sparse Autoencoders for SDXL Turbo

-Note that, when using \turbo\ with default settings, i.e., \emph{without classifier-free guidance}, naive application of \eqref{eq:act_mod_int} is sufficient.
-However, when using classifier-free guidance as is done in the SDXL base model, we add the features only during the text-conditioned forward pass and subtract the same features during the unconditional one.
+Note that naive application of \eqref{eq:act_mod_int} is sufficient when using \turbo\ with default settings, that is \emph{without classifier-free guidance}.
+However, with classifier-free guidance (which is enabled in the SDXL base model), we add the features only during the text-conditioned forward pass and subtract the same features during the unconditional one.
 When adding the same features during both forward passes, the features' effects inhibit each other (see \autoref{app:sdxl}~Fig.~\ref{fig:sdxl_cfg_intervention}).